Dave-Hughes/eqbrain/README.md

 ## 🙏 Acknowledgments

-- Inspired by the work of emotional intelligence pioneers
+- Inspired by the work of seismologists and researchers worldwide
 - Built with the support of our amazing community
 - Powered by open-source technologies